hSaria/ChromaTerm/README.md

 - description: My first rule colors the foreground
   regex: hello.+world
   color: f#ff0000
-- description: Background this time, but for a specific match group
+- description: Background this time, but just for "there"
-  regex: Hey (there)
+  regex: Hey (there), buddy
   color: b#ff0000
   group: 1
 ```